Tiles à la Google Maps

 Zoom-specific pixel coordinates for each level of the pyramid.
 Top level (zoom=0) has usually 256x256 pixels, next level 512x512, etc.

-Devices calculate pixel coordinates at defined zoom level and determine visible viewport for area which should be loaded from servers.
+Devices calculate pixel coordinates at defined zoom level and determine visible viewport for an area which should be loaded from servers.

 Tiles Tile coordinates Tile Map Service (ZXY)